How to Grow Mushrooms at Home: The Beginner's Guide

 In order to grow mushrooms, we need to provide the growing mycelium with a highly nutritious food source.
 We call this substrate.

-Substrate will usually be bagged, put into a container, jar or similar vessel.
+Substrate will usually be bagged and put into a container, jar or similar vessel.
 Depending on the conditions of where you live, mushrooms can also be grown on outdoor logs or indoor/outdoor beds.

 A selection of substrate types on the mushroom menu.